 Research shows that the menthol content found in peppermint oil inhibits itching.
 A triple-blind clinical trial involving 96 randomly selected pregnant women diagnosed with pruritus tested peppermint’s ability to improve symptoms.
 Pruritus is a common skin problem that’s associated with a frustrating, ongoing itchiness that cannot be soothed.

+Living with itchiness can be a pain.
 To help relieve itching with peppermint, simply apply 2–3 drops topically to the area of concern or add 5–10 drops to a warm water bath.
 If you are using peppermint on sensitive skin, combine it with equal parts carrier oil before topical application.
+You can also mix peppermint oil into a lotion or cream in place of the carrier oil.
 You can also combine peppermint oil with lavender oil for itch relief, as lavender has soothing properties.

 10. Repel Bugs Naturally